awsdocs/aws-freertos-docs/doc_source/get-started-freertos-thing.md

 Your board must be registered with AWS IoT to communicate with the AWS Cloud\.
 To register your board with AWS IoT, you need the following:

 An AWS IoT policy
 The AWS IoT policy grants your device permissions to access AWS IoT resources\.
+It is stored on the AWS Cloud\.

 An AWS IoT thing
 An AWS IoT thing allows you to manage your devices in AWS IoT\.
+It is stored on the AWS Cloud\.

 A private key and X\.509 certificate
 The private key and certificate allow your device to authenticate with AWS IoT\.

-If you use the **Quick Connect** workflow in the [Amazon FreeRTOS console](https://console.aws.amazon.com/freertos), a policy, AWS IoT thing, and a key and certificate are created for you\.
+If you use the **Quick Connect** workflow in the [Amazon FreeRTOS console](https://console.aws.amazon.com/freertos), a policy, an AWS IoT thing, and a key and certificate are created for you\.
 If you use the **Quick Connect** workflow, you can ignore the following procedures\.

-To register your board manually, follow these procedures\.
+To register your board manually, follow the procedures below\.

 **To create an AWS IoT policy**

 1. To create an IAM policy, you need to know your AWS Region and AWS account number\.

-   To find your AWS account number, in the upper\-right corner of the AWS Management Console, choose **My Account**\.
+   To find your AWS account number, open the [Getting Started with the AWS Management Console](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/getting-started.html), locate and expand the menu beneath your account name in the upper\-right corner, and choose **My Account**\.
 Your account ID is displayed under **Account Settings**\.

    To find the AWS Region for your AWS account, use the AWS Command Line Interface\.
 To install the AWS CLI, follow the instructions in the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)\.
 After you install the AWS CLI, open a command prompt window and enter the following command: